boringops-hq/boringops-articles/articles/2025-10-31-boringops_vs_devops_devsecops_sre.md

 ---
 title: "BoringOps vs. DevOps, DevSecOps, and SRE: The Quiet Revolution"
 excerpt: "DevOps promised speed.
 SRE promised reliability.
-What we got was **agile theater**, cognitive overload, and endless reinvention.
-BoringOps is the counter-movement that rejects the toil to return focus to **actually** building the business."
+What we got was agile theater and endless reinvention.
+BoringOps rejects the toil and returns focus to building the business."
 header:
   teaser: /assets/images/metronome.png
 tags: [culture, infrastructure, efficiency]